Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians

-- Dogs change their gait based on a variety of factors such as conformation, experience, training, terrain, health status, emotions, level of fatigue.
+- Dogs change their gait based on a variety of factors such as conformation, experience, training, terrain, health status, emotions, and level of fatigue.

 - Certain gaits are required in the standards of certain breeds.

 When you exercise your dog, looking at the gait can help you detect the first signs of tiredness and fatigue.
 It's also helpful if you ever plan to enroll your dog in some doggy sports or if you are a breeder interested in showing, and last but not least, it's just interesting to learn more stuff about your loving companion.

 If you are into horseback riding, you may be quite familiar with gaits.
-However, comparing horse gaits with dog gaits is like dealing with apples and oranges, as horses and dogs have quite a different structure.
+However, comparing horse gaits with dog gaits is like dealing with apples and oranges, as horses and dogs have quite different structures.
 For instance, according to veterinarian Christine Zink, dogs have a very flexible back courtesy of having only 13 ribs and a shorter digestive system with lower volume.
 Horses, on the other hand, are limited in flexing their spines, since they have 17 to 18 ribs and a larger and longer intestinal tract full of hay.
 Dogs are also built in such a way as to steer better, making sharper, more accurate turns.
-On top of that, a dog's feet have much more feeling and ability to grip.
+On top of that, a dog's feet have much more feeling and the ability to grip.

-In the whole animal kingdom, there is no species with so much genetic variance as in dogs.
+In the whole animal kingdom, there are no species with as much genetic variance as dogs.
 From the smallest Chihuahua to the largest Irish wolfhound, there's no doubt that you'll end up with quite a variety of gaits due to different sizes and structures.
 In this article, we will be looking at the standard dog gaits, but also some individual gaits seen exclusively in some breeds.

 But what exactly is a dog's gait?
 In simple words, a dog's gait is the way the dog moves.
 To get more technical, it's canine locomotion at its best, a pattern of footsteps taking place at various speeds.